Enhancing Empathic Accuracy: Penalized Functional Alignment Method to Correct Temporal Misalignment in Real-time Emotional Perception: Introduction

 There are two types of studies commonly used to examine EA.
 One is the non-real-time EA study design, where perceivers provide their response to stimuli after the stimuli have been conducted.
-The outcome of their overall empathy can be categories of emotion (e.g., happiness, anger, sadness, etc.) or extent of emotion on a Likert-type scale \citep{ekman1992argument,schweinle2002emphatic}.
-The other EA study design is the real-time assessment of perceivers' empathy on an audio or video stimuli (i.e., the recorded affective states of targets) \citep{zaki2008takes, JOSPE2020296}, where perceivers provide continuous feedback on their perceptions of the target's emotional state while the stimuli are unfolding.
+The outcome of their overall empathy can be the categories of emotion (e.g., happiness, anger, sadness, etc.) or the extent of emotion on a Likert-type scale \citep{ekman1992argument,schweinle2002emphatic}.
+The other EA study design is the real-time assessment of perceivers' empathy on an audio or video stimuli without pausing (i.e., the recorded affective states of targets) \citep{zaki2008takes, JOSPE2020296}, where perceivers provide continuous feedback on their perceptions of the target's emotional state while the stimuli is unfolding.
 Illustrated in Figure~\ref{figure: real-time EA}, social targets varying in trait emotional intensity were videotaped while discussing emotional autobiographical events.
-Perceivers watch these videos and report the perceived emotions in real-time using, for example, a 9-point Likert scale (e.g., 1 = extremely negative; 9 = extremely positive).
+Perceivers watch these videos and report the perceived emotions every two seconds using, for example, a 9-point Likert scale (e.g., 1 = extremely negative; 9 = extremely positive).
 Compared with the non-real-time EA studies, the real-time design provides more granular information on the dynamic nature of empathy in everyday interactions and detects subtle changes in emotional responses that might be missed in non-real-time assessments.

-In this paper, we focus on analyzing data from real-time EA study design.
-For such design, correlational analysis \citep[among others]{zaki2009unpacking,mackes2018tracking} is a predominant statistical method for examining EA.
-This approach typically computes a monotonic transformation of the Pearson correlation between the observed perceivers’ responses with targets’ self-reported emotion ratings, where the latter is considered the gold standard.
+In this paper, we focus on analyzing data from real-time EA study designs.
+For such designs, correlational analysis \citep[among others]{mackes2018tracking,zaki2009unpacking} is a predominant statistical method for examining EA.
+This approach computes a monotonic transformation of the Pearson correlation between the observed perceivers’ responses with targets’ self-reported emotion rating.
 Linear models have also been introduced to investigate the influence of additional factors or unobserved variables on EA.
 For example, \citet{tabak2022initial} proposed a latent variable model that decomposes EA into three separate dimensions: bias, discrimination, and variability.
 Bias measures the systematic difference between perceiver's ratings and target's ratings; discrimination measures perceiver’ sensitivity in relation to target's ratings; and variability measures the variance of random error in perceiver’s perceptions.